What do you do with cracked teeth? Local Emergency Dentist Answers

-The following are some of the different types of cracked teeth.
+The following are some of the different types of cracked teeth in Houston.

 - Craze Lines: These are extremely small cracks on the enamel and they don’t require treatment.

 - Fractured Cusp: This is the kind of crack that appears around a dental filling and it doesn’t affect the pulp chamber so it doesn’t cause much pain.

 - Cracks around the Gum Line: Vertical cracks that extend towards the gum line but don’t reach it can be saved.
 However, if the vertical crack extends into the gum line, you may need an emergency dental extraction.

 - Vertical Root Fracture: The type of tooth crack that starts from below the gum line and extends upwards.
 Your tooth will likely need the extraction to prevent an infection.